achille1789/smart-console/README.md

 # smart-console

-Simple JavaScript library that provides shortcuts to manage the console methods and to add bold style and colors.
+Simple JavaScript library that provides shorthand methods to manage console output with 0 dependencies.
+Customize your console output with different colors and bold style.
 Suitable for browsers and for NodeJS.

 Every console object method (for more info see: [MDN](https://developer.mozilla.org/en/docs/Web/API/console) and